Updated as of June 2018.

 If life was a pie, work would be just one delicious slice to enjoy.
-The Family and Medical Leave Act, nicknamed the FMLA, was created in 1993 to help protect all the other slices.
-Specifically it provides employees of most 50+ person companies with up to 12 weeks of unpaid, job-protected leave — including health benefits — on a rolling 12-month basis, which can either be a calendar or fiscal year.
+The Family and Medical Leave Act, nicknamed the FMLA, was created in 1993 to help protect all the other slices in life.
+The FMLA provides employees of most 50+ person companies with up to 12 weeks of unpaid, job-protected leave — including health benefits — on a rolling 12-month basis, which can either be a calendar or fiscal year.

 Why does it exist?
 Because sometimes (read: most times), life happens, and employees should be protected when they need to focus on caring for family or a health issue.
 In this article, we’ll go through the top FMLA requirements you need to know about so you can continue to appreciate all the different spheres that make up your employees’ lives.